 Community: Based in South Los Angeles,PBS-HSA is located in Los Angeles County’s Service Planning Area (SPA) 6.
 Evidence shows that SPA 6 ranks as one of the most disadvantaged and under-resourced communities in the nation, particularly in medical services.
 In our mission to create students that will have an impact on the medical field, maintaining community partnerships and collaboration is key.

-Enrollment: 2016-2017 is PBS-HSA's eighth year.
-The class of 2016 was the school's fourth graduating class.
+Enrollment: 2017-2018 is PBS-HSA's ninth year.
+The class of 2017 was the school's fifth graduating class.
 The school includes full 9th - 12th grade classes, which together consist of over 450 students drawn from local community middle schools in South Los Angeles.
 PBS-HSA is a neighborhood school and is open to all students.
 The school does not have a selective admissions policy.

 Location: For the first three years, PBS-HSA was co-located with Henry Clay Middle School at 12226 South Western Avenue in South Los Angeles through a Prop 39 Agreement with LAUSD.
 In its fourth year, PBS-HSA remained on this campus, in a co-location with Animo Middle School #3 and Animo Middle School #4.
-The school is currently located at 10616 S. Western, on the site of the former LAUSD Local District 7 office.
+The school moved to 10616 S. Western, on the site of the former LAUSD Local District 7 office in 2015.
 Prior to the LAUSD office, the building was utilized as a medical facility.
+In January 2018, the PBS-HSA Wolves moved into their permanent location at 8515 Kansas Ave.
+The site is a new facility that was constructed on the site of a former car wash.

 Performance: As a result of the instructional model and the dedication of its staff and partners, HSA is already making significant strides: